sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 }
 ```

 Example with even better separation of concerns, although I wouldn't actually use this version because I think it's a bit overkill in this simple scenario.
-(See [when not to apply programming principles](/blog/when-not-to-apply-programming-principles/) for more details on when to avoid applying programming principles.)
+(See [when not to apply programming principles](/blog/when-not-to-apply-programming-principles/).)

 ```js
 function fizzbuzz(n) {